On the dimension of the Fomin-Kirillov algebra and related algebras: Hypothetical elements

 Item~\eqref{item:hypo-l} follows from Item~\eqref{item:hypo-r}, Fact~\ref{fact:rho_amel}\eqref{item:rho_invert}, Lemma~\ref{lem:left-to-right-hypo} and \cite[Proposition~3.7(6)]{skew}.
 We prove Item~\eqref{item:hypo-r} now.
 Let $P\in\EuScript{B}_W$ be a nonzero right hypothetical element, and suppose that $\EuScript{B}_W$ is finite dimensional.
 Let $M$ be a monomial chosen as in the proof of Proposition~\ref{prop:Aint}\eqref{item:Aint3} and Corollary~\ref{cor:BWintegral}\eqref{item:cor:M} with respect to the nonzero component of $P$ of smallest $\mathbb{Z}_{\geq 0}$-degree such that $PM$ is a nonzero integral in $\EuScript{B}_W$.
 Let $m$ be the $\mathbb{Z}_{\geq 0}$-degree of $M$, and let $w$ be the $W$-degree of $M$.
 Then, we necessarily have $\ell(w_o)\leq m$ by Lemma~\ref{lem:lift-with-xwo}, and further $PM=\lambda Px_w$ for some unique $\lambda\in\mathbf{k}$ (which is necessarily nonzero) by Corollary~\ref{cor:reduction}.
 It follows that $w=w_o$ and hence that $Px_{w_o}$ is a nonzero integral in $\EuScript{B}_W$ -- as desired. \end{proof}

 \begin{thm}[Main theorem on hypothetical elements~(II)] Suppose that $\EuScript{B}_W$ is finite dimensional.

 \begin{enumerate} \item Every left or right hypothetical element is a hypothetical element.
 Following and consistent with the convention in Remark~\ref{rem:bona-fide}, we speak from now on, except in the proof of this theorem, only about bona fide hypothetical elements. \item Every hypothetical element $P$ satisfies $P=(x)\constantoverleftarrow{D_{w_o}}$ for some uniquely determined integral $x$, namely $x=Px_{w_o}$, in $\EuScript{B}_W$.
-In particular, the vector space of all hypothetical elements is one-dimensional. \item We have $\left<P^*,P\right>\neq 0$ for any nonzero hypothetical elements $P$ and $P^*$. \end{enumerate}
+In particular, the vector space of all hypothetical elements is one-dimensional. \item We have $\left<P^*,P\right>\neq 0$ for any nonzero hypothetical elements $P$ and $P^*$. \item Every hypothetical element $P$ is homogeneous of $W$-degree $w_o$. \end{enumerate}

 \end{thm}

 \begin{proof}